 112C.
-Special grants and assignment of revenue to States of Sabah and Sarawak.
+Special grants and assignments of revenue to States of Sabah and Sarawak

-(1) Subject to the provisions of Article 112D and to any limitation expressed in the relevant section of the Tenth Schedule

-- (a) the Federation shall make to the States of Sabah and Sarawak in respect of each financial year the grants specified in Part IV of that Schedule; and - (b) each of those States shall receive all proceeds from the taxes, fees and dues specified in Part V of that Schedule, so far as collected, levied or raised within the State, or such part of those proceeds as is so specified.

-(2) The amounts required for making the grants specified in the said Part IV, and the amounts receivable by the State of Sabah or Sarawak under section 3 or 4 of the said Part V, shall be charged on the Consolidated Fund; and the amounts otherwise receivable by a Borneo State under the said Part V shall not be paid into the Consolidated Fund.

-(3) In Article 110, Clauses (3A) and (4) shall not apply to the State of Sabah or Sarawak.

-(4) Subject to Clause (5) of Article 112D, in relation to the State of Sabah or Sarawak Clause (3B) or Article 110

-- (a) shall apply in relation to all minerals, including minerals oils; but - (b) shall not authorize Parliament to prohibit the levying of royalties that may be so levied in any case so that the State is not entitled to receive a royalty amounting to ten per cent ad valorem (calculated as for export duty).
+- 1. Subject to the provisions of Article 112D and to any limitation expressed in the relevant section of the Tenth Schedule - a. the Federation shall make to the States of Sabah and Sarawak in respect of each financial year the grants specified in Part IV of that Schedule; and - b. each of those States shall receive all proceeds from the taxes, fees and dues specified in Part V of that Schedule, so far as collected, levied or raised within the States, or such part of those proceeds as is so specified. - 2.
+The amounts required for making the grants specified in the said Part IV, and the amounts receivable by the State of Sabah or Sarawak under section 3 or 4 of the said Part V, shall be charged on the Consolidated Fund; and the amounts otherwise receivable by the State of Sabah or Sarawak under the said Part V shall not be paid into the Consolidated Fund. - 3.
+In Article 110, Clauses (3A) and (4) shall not apply to the State of Sabah or Sarawak. - 4.
+Subject to Clause (5) of Article 112D, in relation to the State of Sabah or Sarawak Clause (3B) of Article 110 - a. shall apply in relation to all minerals, including mineral oils; but - b. shall not authorise Parliament to prohibit the levying of royalties on any mineral by the State or to restrict the royalties that may be levied in any case so that the State is not entitled to receive a royalty amounting to ten per cent ad valorem (calculated as for export duty).

 112D.
-Reviews of special grants to States of Sabah and Sarawak.
+Reviews of special grants to State of Sabah and Sarawak

-(1) The grants specified in section 1 and subsection (1) of section 2 of Part IV of the Tenth Schedule, and any substituted or additional grant made by virtue of this Clause, shall at the intervals mentioned in Clause (4) be reviewed by the Government of the Federation and the States or State concerned, and if they agree on the alteration or abolition of any of those grants, or the making of another grant instead of or as well as those grants or any of them, the said Part IV and Clause (2) of Article 112C shall be modified by order of the Yang di-Pertuan Agong as may be necessary to give effect to the agreement:
+1. The grants specified in section 1 and subsection (1) of section 2 of Part IV of the Tenth Schedule, and any substituted or additional grant made by virtue of this Clause, shall at the intervals mentioned in Clause (4) be reviewed by the Governments of the Federation and the States or State concerned, and if they agree on the alteration or abolition of any of those grants, or the making of another grant instead of or as well as those grants or any of them, the said Part IV and Clause (2) of Article 112C shall be modified by order of the Yang di-Pertuan Agong as may be necessary to give effect to the agreement: